 - High School Visiting Student - A high school student who meets all Dual Enrollment application requirements, but who is not planning to use a course or courses to meet graduation requirements, completes a Visiting Student Credit Registration form to register.
 This student is taking courses for personal enrichment that may be used later for transfer.

 - Dual Enrollment student - A high school student who meets all Dual Enrollment application requirements and is planning to use courses to meet graduation requirements.
 This student needs to submit a completed and signed Dual Enrollment Registration form to register for classes.
 A new form is submitted for any registration changes.
+Visit the Dual Enrollment website for additional information.

 Programs with Additional Admission Requirements